maxrmorrison/torchcrepe/README.md

 torchcrepe.predict(..., decoder=torchcrepe.decode.argmax)
 ```

-When harmonicity is low, the pitch is less reliable.
+When periodicity is low, the pitch is less reliable.
 For some problems, it
 makes sense to mask these less reliable pitch values.
-However, the harmonicity
+However, the periodicity
 can be noisy and the pitch has quantization artifacts. `torchcrepe` provides
 submodules `filter` and `threshold` for this purpose.
 The filter and threshold
 parameters should be tuned to your data.
 For clean speech, a 10-20 millisecond